lynnlangit/learning-quantum/1_concepts/3_quantum-programs.md

 # Quantum Programs

-Types of problems for QPUs include cryptography, search, system simulations, general machine learning, computational biology, and generative chemistry.
+Types of problems for quantum computers include cryptography, search, system simulations, general machine learning, computational biology, and generative chemistry.
+Shown below are basic reference programs, these are often used in vendor examples and documentation.

 ---